-Increase in domestic interest rates was relatively modest.
-Interest on shortterm loans (to firms) reacted the most, while other kind of loans reacted less.
-The reason for relatively modest increase in interest rates were the CNB's reaction which decreased regulation cost and also popular pressures which prevented banks to put the entire burden of interest rate increase on borrowers.
-High interest rate and banks' profits prior to the crises provided additional cushion for banks to be able to bear some of the funding cost.
-However, there is also the evidence that banks have engaged in credit rationing in order to improve their loan portfolio.
+Increases in domestic interest rates were relatively modest.
+Interest rates on short-term loans (to firms) reacted the most, while other kinds of loans reacted less.
+The reasons for relatively modest increase in interest rates were the CNB's reaction that decreased regulatory cost and also popular pressures that prevented banks from putting the entire burden of the interest rate increase on borrowers.
+High interest rates and bank profits prior to the crisis provided additional cushion for banks to be able to bear some of the funding cost.
+However, there is also evidence that banks have engaged in credit rationing in order to improve their loan portfolio.

-3 Simplified monetary policy framework and policy response in Croatia
+3 Simplified Monetary Policy Framework and Policy Response in Croatia

-Monetary policy in Croatia is based on nominal exchange rate anchor to euro.
-Such monetary regime was chosen because of large eurozation present in Croatian economy and, in particular, in the financial sector as most of banks' assets and liabilities are in or indexed to foreign currency (primarily euro).
-This policy has been very successful in achieving low inflation since 1993 and has helped to keep the banking sector stable.
+Monetary policy in Croatia is based on a nominal exchange rate anchored to the euro.
+Such a monetary regime was chosen because of the high levels of euroization present in the Croatian economy and, in particular, in the financial sector, as most of banks' assets and liabilities are in or indexed to a foreign currency (primarily euro).
+Since 1993 this policy has been very successful in achieving low inflation and has helped to keep the banking sector stable.
 The exchange rate is not fixed and small oscillations are tolerated in order to discourage likely speculators.
 The CNB uses standard monetary policy instruments, such as money market operations and foreign exchange interventions, to keep the exchange rate stable.

-However, by concentrating on the exchange rate stability, the central bank lost room for active monetary policy.
-Also, the central bank's ability to act as a lender of the last resort is greatly reduced and amounts to the level of its foreign currency reserves, as the bulk of commercial banks' liabilities is in foreign currency.6 In such circumstances, the CNB relies heavily on administrative measures, such as different regulatory requirements, in order to primarily insure banking sector stability but also to influence the domestic economy through banks' behavior.
+However, by concentrating on exchange rate stability, the central bank lost maneuvering space for an active monetary policy.
+Also, the central bank's ability to act as lender of last resort is greatly reduced and amounts to the level of its foreign currency reserves, as the bulk of commercial banks' liabilities is in foreign currency.6 In such circumstances, the CNB relies heavily on administrative measures, such as different regulatory requirements, in order primarily to insure banking sector stability and to influence the domestic economy through bank behavior.